nishantgandhi99/website/content/posts/how-to-setup-right-company-culture.md

 You can trust someone easily when you know what kind of person he is.
 Is the person like to be dressed up in a suit or prefer T-shirt and jeans?
 Is the person thoughtful in his action or impulsive?
-Is the person fitness freak or like to order pizza with double extra cheese on it?
+Is the person fitness freak or like to order pizza with double extra cheese?
 There is nothing right or wrong in making any of the personality or life choices.
 The problem is when you don’t stay consistent with your personality or behaviors because of people lose trust in you with such case.
 Now it is easy to be consistent in his behavior for a person because it is quite effortless for him.